Codecademy/docs/content/python/concepts/sets/terms/symmetric-difference-update/symmetric-difference-update.md

 ---
 Title: '.symmetric_difference_update()'
-Description: 'updates the original set by removing items that are present in both sets, and inserting the other items'
+Description: 'Updates the original set by removing items that are present in both sets and adding items unique to each set.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'